typefoodie

 Measure out and add your dry ingredients - flour, baking soda and powder, salt, and crushed graham cracker.
 Add your dry ingredients into your wet mixture, and use a spatula or small spoon to fold your dry ingredients in.
 You don't want to over mix so be sure to move slow and steady at this stage.

 If you'd like to, at this point you can reserve a small amount of your chocolate to top your dough with.
-Then, add in your chopped semisweet chocolate and and half cup of mini marshmallows to your batter.
+Then, add in your chopped semisweet chocolate and a half cup of mini marshmallows to your batter.
 Continue to mix with your spatula or large spoon until your chocolate and marshmallows are evenly distributed.

 Whenever you're ready to bake, preheat your oven to 325 degrees.
 If you want to bake all of your cookies, grab another cookie sheet and ensure your cookies are spaced out enough.
-If you've chilled for only 30 minutes, bake the dough for 14-16 minutes.
+If you've chilled for just a few hours, bake the dough for 14-16 minutes.
 If you've chilled for a minimum of 6 hours in the freezer, I recommend adding a minute and baking for 15-17 minutes.
-Allow the cookies to cool, and then enjoy!

 If you saved some of your dough for later, allow it to freeze for a total of 12-24 hours on your baking sheet, then transfer your dough to a plastic bag or airtight container and store in the freezer.
 Bake at 325 for 15-17 minutes and enjoy!